kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 When an `enforce` policy (or version) label is added or changed, the admission plugin will test each pod in the namespace against the new policy.
 Violations are returned to the user as warnings.
-These checks have a timeout of XX seconds and a limit of YY pods, and will return a warning in the event that not every pod was checked.
-User exemptions are ignored by these checks, but runtime class exemptions still apply.
-Namespace exemptions are also ignored, but an additional warning will be returned when updating the policy on an exempt namespace.
+These checks have a timeout of 1 second and a limit of 3,000 pods, and will return a warning in the event that not every pod was checked.
+User exemptions are ignored by these checks, but runtime class exemptions and namespace exemptions still apply when determining whether to check the new `enforce` policy against existing pods in the namespace.
 These checks only consider actual Pod resources, not [templated pods].

 These checks are also performed when making a dry-run request, which can be an effective way of checking for breakages before updating a policy, for example: